 Archaeology and many aspects of anthropology involve an appreciation of objects and scientific samples.
-The course also involves a number of practical skills concerning scientific techniques and the analysis of materials and these issues can only be addressed through practical classes.
-In these classes students will be able to see at first hand scientific laboratories (the University of Oxford has one of the largest laboratories for archaeological science in the country) and analyse material from archaeological sites.
-Practical classes are an integral part of the course and allow students to develop an appreciation of the physical evidence and its analysis that it is impossible to achieve second hand.
+The course also involves a number of practical skills concerning scientific techniques and the analysis of materials, as well as diverse ethnographic methods, and these issues can only be addressed through practical classes.
+In these classes students will be able to see at first hand scientific laboratories (the University of Oxford has one of the largest laboratories for archaeological science in the country), analyse material from archaeological sites, engage with museum collections, and participate in ethnographic methods exercises.
+Practical classes are an integral part of the course and allow students to develop both practical data collection skills and an appreciation of the physical evidence and its analysis that it is impossible to achieve second hand.

 The practical classes offered are an essential component of the course and are linked to lectures given earlier in the year.
-Failure to attend all classes without reasonable cause will be treated by College Tutors/Directors of Studies as being comparable to missing tutorials without good cause.
-More specifically, for those starting the degree in October 2021 attendance is compulsory and failure to attend without reasonable cause will result in marks being deducted from the associated papers in Mods (in 2022) or Finals (in 2023-24).
+For those starting Honour Moderations or the Final Honours School from October 2022, attendance is compulsory and will be monitored.
+Failure to attend without reasonable cause will result in marks being deducted from the associated papers in Mods (in 2022) or Finals (in 2023-24).

-If there is good reason why a student cannot attend a particular class at the time assigned (for example, an urgent medical appointment), then he or she should contact the person holding the class in advance and ask if it might be possible to be allocated another time.
+If there is good reason why a student cannot attend a particular class at the time assigned (for example, an urgent medical appointment), then he or she should follow the standard Mitigating Circumstances to Examiners procedure to avoid being penalised for non-attendance.